NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-one-for-all.md

 <figure>
   <blockquote>
     <p>Prices and profits are all that most producers need to be able to serve the needs of men they do not know.
-They are tools for searching---just as, for the soldier or hunter or seaman, the telescope extends the range of vision.</p>
+They are tools for searching—just as, for the soldier or hunter or seaman, the telescope extends the range of vision.</p>
   </blockquote>
   <figcaption>Friedrich A. Hayek<sup><a id="ref99" href="#fn99">[99]</a></sup></figcaption>
 </figure>